 Members of the college community are also encouraged to download the Alertus app on their phones.
 Alertus is a mobile app that enables community members to use their phones to report non-emergency tips and incidents directly to Campus Safety.
-Community members have the option to report anonymously using the Alertus app.
+Campus Safety encourages students and employees to file reports with the De Pere Police Department, particularly in the aftermath of a serious or sensitive incident.